urban233/rdkit-cpp-example-template/README.md

 # rdkit-cpp-example-template

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](https://github.com/rdkit/rdkit/blob/master/LICENSE)
 [![Conan](https://img.shields.io/badge/conan-ready-brightgreen.svg)](https://conan.io/)

-This repository is based on the blog post [Using the RDKit in a C++ program](https://greglandrum.github.io/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.html) as a ready-to-clone GitHub template.
+This repository is based on the blog post [Using the RDKit in a C++ program](https://greglandrum.github.io/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.html) as a ready-to-use GitHub template.

 **NOTE**: This branch contains a new variant that uses `Conan` to build the library.
 To get the `Conda` version, please check the `conda` branch.